murkl/arch-os-manager/docs/README.md

 - `reflector`: Add support for refresh Pacman mirrorlist
 - `downgrade`: Add support for downgrade packages
 - `meld`: Add support for merge pacdiff configurations
-- `gnome-extensions`: Add support for GNOME Extensions
+- `xdg-utils`: Add support for open news in browser
-- `xdg-utils`: Add support for open news in browser with `xdg-open`
+- `gnome-shell-extensions`: Add support for GNOME Extensions

 **Note:** _see [Install Dependencies](#install-dependencies-optional) for more information_